Sublinear Random Access Generators for Preferential Attachment Graphs: The Pointers Tree

 \subsection{A na\"{\i}ve implementation of $\nuc$}

-We give a na\"{\i}ve implementation of a \nuc\ query, with time complexity $O(n)$, with the purpose of illustrating the main properties of this query and in order contrast it with the more efficient implementation later.
-We do so in a simpler manner without looking into the ``type''. \LongVersion The na\"{\i}ve implementation of \nuc\ is listed in Figure~\ref{alg:naive_nuc}.
+We give a na\"{\i}ve implementation of a \nuc\ query, with time complexity $O(n)$, with the purpose of illustrating the main properties of this query and in order to contrast it with the more efficient implementation later.
+We do so in a simpler manner without looking into the ``flag''. \LongVersion The na\"{\i}ve implementation of \nuc\ is listed in Figure~\ref{alg:naive_nuc}.
 This implementation, and that of \up, share an array of pointers $u$, both updating it.
 A query $\nuc(i,k)$ is processed by scanning the vertices one-by-one starting from $k+1$.
 If $u(x)=i$, then $x$ is the next child.
 If $u(x)$ is $\nil$, then a coin $c(x)$ is flipped and $u(x)=i$ is set when $c(x)$ comes out $1$; the probability that $c(x)$ is $1$ is $1/\varphi(x)$.
 If $c(x)=0$, we proceed to the next vertex.
 The loop ends when some $c(x)$ is $1$ or all vertices have been exhausted.
 In the latter case the query returns $n+1$.

-The correctness of \naivenuc, i.e., the fact that the graph is generated according to the required probability distribution, is based on the observation that, conditioned on the event that $u(x)\not\in \nf(x)$, all the vertices in $\potenf(x)$ are equally likely to serve as $u(x)$.
-Note that the description above does not explain how $\varphi(x)$ is computed. \LongVersionEnd
+{ The correctness of \naivenuc, i.e., the fact that the graph is generated according to the required probability distribution, is based on the observation that given that $u(x)$ has not been determined yet, all the vertices in $\potenf(x)$ are equally likely to serve as $u(x)$.
+Note that the description above does not explain how $\varphi(x)$ is computed, as explained next, this is one of the main challenges in designing our on-the-fly generator. } \LongVersionEnd